 Please visit www.myfwc.com regarding current hunt dates, regulations and directions to check stations to ensure the most accurate and latest information.

-- Seaboard Marsh: Accessible by boat from C-38 and a grassed boat ramp off Underhill Road.
+- Seaboard Marsh: Accessible by boat from C-38, S-65D and a grassed boat ramp off Underhill Road.

 - Yates Marsh: Accessible by boat from the C-38 canal, old Kissimmee River, Platt's Bluff Road and a trailhead with parking on Lofton Road (NW 144th Trail) next to S-65D.

 - Platt's Bluff: From Okeechobee, take Hwy.
 70 west to Gache Road (NW 128th Drive).
 Take a right on Gache and travel north about 3.5 miles to Platts Bluff Road.
 Take a left on Platts Bluff and travel west about two miles.
-The concrete boat ramp is at the end of Platts Bluff at an undeveloped county park.
+The concrete boat ramp is at the end of Platts Bluff at the end of the pavement.
+Continue on an unpaved road to get to Yates Marsh south trailhead.

 - Lofton Road (NW 144th Trail): From Okeechobee, take Hwy.
 98 north for approximately 10 miles.
 Lofton Road turns left off Hwy.
 98 just before the C.R.
 68 intersection.